kseth-official/roguelikedungeoncrawler/README.md

-This project will allow me to explore this curiosity of mine, while simultaneously implementing a pathfinding algorithm in a game-like context and also a simple procedural generation algorithm like The Drunkard
+This project will allow me to explore this curiosity of mine, while simultaneously implementing a pathfinding algorithm in a game-like context and also a procedural generation algorithm like The Drunkard Walk Algorithm.
-Walk Algorithm.

 ## *User Stories*
+### *Phase 1*`
 As part of *Phase 1* of this project, the following user stories have been implemented:

 - As a user, I want to be able to navigate a room using the arrow keys.